 (Heinemann, 1990; Spinifex Press, Melbourne, 1992) This is a book-length narrative sequence on the love affair between the poet and a monk in an Irish monastery.
 It represents an unfinished…more

-(Five Islands Press, 2004) (This book) moves between Ireland and Victoria, between the twin towers and the love of a priest, between selkies and grandfathers with great assurance and insight.…more
+'Poems move between Ireland and Victoria, between the twin towers and the love of a priest, between selkies and grandfathers with great assurance and insight.
+There is something European or…more

 (Five Islands Press, 2001) Robyn's third book has six sections: ‘Life in the flesh’, ‘Tangled there’, ‘Time-travelling’, 'Bevelled edges’, ‘Peopled place’, ‘The Great Way is not difficult.. ’ Themes are…more

 On this lovely gift CD which opens like a Christmas card and has the painting Asparus by Irish artist Lynda Burke as its cover, Robyn reads 17 poems from Shadows…more

 Silver Leaving is a collaboration of poetry with music: the Irish Harp played by Lynn Saoirse.
 The harp is not background music.
 Rather, here is a partnership of lyric with…more